mhered/mhered-test-pkg/README.md

         args: ["--profile", "black"]
 ```

-Activate the `poetry` virtual environment to be able to use `pre-commit` then install the hooks and then we run them once, just for good measure.
+Activate the `poetry` virtual environment to be able to use `pre-commit` then install the hooks and run them once:

 ```bash
 $ poetry shell